Skip to main content

 Health Insurance

 The City of Bryan offers medical health coverage to all regular, full-time employees.
 Coverage is effective on the first of the month following 30 days of employment.
 Blue Cross Blue Shield is the claims administrator for the City’s self-funded health plan.
 Blue Cross Blue Shield is the Preferred Provider Organization (PPO) for medical care in the Brazos Valley and surrounding area.
 A list of network facilities/providers, medical claim forms, and other benefit-related information are available on line at the Blue Cross Blue Shield website.
-Employees may also come by, call or e-mail Risk Management to pick up the forms or have them mailed to you.

 Medical Coverage